wizelineacademy/ios-minibootcamp-challenge-2022/README.md

-# Challenge Selection Description - iOS Testing MiniBootcamp
+# Challenge Selection Description - iOS Testing MiniBootcamp 🚀📲

-## iOS Testing MiniBootcamp selection challenge 🚀📲
 Thank you for your interest in the iOS Testing MiniBootcamp 2022!

 This README file contains the instructions to complete the challenge to participate in the MiniBootcamp